My mother Helen Bennett née Ritchie's family from Australia/Scotland

 They were in contact with Betsy’s younger brother, Charles Donaldson, known as "Charlie".
 Charlie had served with the ‘South African Scottish Regiment’ which was the fourth regiment of the 1st South Africa Infantry Brigade during the 1914-18 war.
 He married Isobel Dunbar who was a nursing sister and may have come from Aberdeen.
 Charlie owned Donaldsons Bakery in the eastern districts of Rhodesia.

-Willie visited Rhodesia but wasn't permitted to take a job that any Rhodesian could do Helen, William, Betsy, Robin front John and Betty in Sydney before leaving for Rhodesiabecause the depression had extended there too.
+Willie visited Rhodesia but wasn't permitted to take a job that any Rhodesian could do William Ritchie with family in Sydney before they departed in 1934 to Umtalibecause the depression had extended there too.
 He took up a position on a ship as an engineer to Belgium and Japan and returned to Sydney in 1933.

 “Uncle Charlie” assisted the passage for the family to move on Themistocles which took two weeks to sail from Sydney to Fremantle on the West Australia coast, then another two weeks to reach Durban in August 1935.
 Three children Derek, Vernon and another from the Caddy family sat at the Ritchie table.
 Vernon described Helen “Long in the legs, thick in the head, Australian born, Australian bred”.